winstonjs/winston/README.md

   winston.add(winston.transports.File, options)
 </pre>

-The File transport should really be the 'Stream' transport since it will accept any WritableStream.
+The File transport should really be the 'Stream' transport since it will accept any [WritableStream][14].
 It is named such because it will also accept filenames via the 'filename' option:

 * __level:__ Level of messages that this transport should log.
 * __silent:__ Boolean flag indicating whether to suppress output.
 * __colorize:__ Boolean flag indicating if we should colorize output. *[not implemented]*